 ThemeKey allows you to define simple or sophisticated theme-switching rules which allow automatic selection of a theme depending on current path, taxonomy terms, language, node-type, and many, many other properties.
 It can also be easily extended to support additional properties exposed by other modules.
-In combination with Drupal's theme inheritance and ThemeKey Properties you can easily achieve features like:
+In combination with Drupal's theme inheritance you can easily achieve features like:

 - individually-styled channels

 - a date/time-selected Christmas theme